tproduit/pic2map/README.md

 # Installation

-The plugin was tested with QGIS 3.4.
+The plugin was tested with QGIS 3.12.

-OpenGL is required to show the 3D view.
-To install openGL:
+OpenGL and piexif are required to use this extension.
+To install the libraries:

 ```
 python -m pip install pyOpenGL
 python -m pip install pyOpenGL_accelerate
+python -m pip install piexif
 ```

-OpenGL must be installed from the Python installed for QGIS.
+OpenGL and piexif must be installed from the Python installed for QGIS.
 For instance `C:\OSGeo4W64\apps\Python37`

 You can download the plugin directly from the QGIS plugin repository.